paramatma007/OtoolAnalyze/README.md

 ## otool_analyze

-This script is developed to help us perform Reverse Engineering of an iOS application, specifically the static analysis of the IPA file for detecting common security misconfigurations.
-This can help with a small portion of a very complex area in Cyber Security - iOS Application Penetration Testing.
+This script is developed to help us perform Reverse Engineering of an iOS application, specifically in static analysis of an IPA file for detecting common security misconfigurations.
+We can complete a small portion of a very complex area in Cyber Security through this script - iOS Application Penetration Testing.

 ### Dependencies